-So what exactly is delay?
+So what is delay?
 Put simply, delay is an effect that repeats your signal, much like an echo.
-However, despite its relative simplicity, delay is massively versatile with a whole host of different applications.
+However, despite its relative simplicity, delay is massively versatile with a ton of different applications.
 Most delay effects units give you control over a few basic parameters of the effect such as the amount of time between the repeats (delay time, repeat rate or offset), the amount of repeats (feedback or repeats) and the volume of your repeats (mix).
 More complex delay effects might include additional features such as filters to shape the tone of the repeats or a stereo spread to create a wide sense of space.

 Analog and Digital